csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 ----
 ### Highlights

-Specify 3 - 5 key decisions and/or insights that came up during your meetings and/or collaborative process.

- * Short (5 min' read max)
- * Decisions can be related to the product and/or the team process.
-    * Mention which alternatives you were considering.
-    * Present the arguments for each alternative.
-    * Explain why the option you decided on makes the most sense for your team/product/users.
- * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
- * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

 1.)
 One of the key decisions that we decided over revolved around the scope of our project.
 Initially, we were unsure of whether we were tasked with the learning management system or the ramp requests portion of StopGap's proposal.
 During our first meeting with our partner, we took on the responsibility of both components.
 It seemed do-able enough given the size of our group and the importance of each to StopGap.
 As time went on through meetings and planning discussions, we quickly discovered that both components were possibly too large of a task and the scope of our project was too large.
 Also, after discussions with our TA and partner, we came to the decision that our main focus should be StopGap's ramp request component.
 The ramp request component was clearly the more fulfilling project for StopGap given the current implementation was cumbersome and not fit for the large intake StopGap is expecting in the near future.
 As a team we also agreed that our skills would better translate for a more complete project if we focused on ramp requests.
 Our team has a strong background in databases (SQL, MongoDB) and web development (React, RESTful APIs).

 2.)
 One of the key decisions for our group was about choosing our members.
 Initially, we only had 6 group members and we considered having one more member.
 Our group had more than one person interested in joining our group and we were considering whether to have a group of 7, or 8.
 After a long discussion, we decided to choose Daven as our last group member as he has the skills and personalities we sought from a team member.
 Also, we decided to keep a team of 7 instead of 8.
 The reason for this is that it's already difficult to manage a team of 7 and assign a job to everybody.
 In a team of 8, although everyone may be assigned less work, it will be harder to manage in terms to communication and assigning tasks.

 3.)
 Another key decision came in terms of our **tech stack**.
 At first we waited to have a partner meeting and decide our scope before deciding a tech stack (to see if we needed to develop an app vs a website, or to see how complex our product would be to develop).
-Eventually, we decided on a web app built with a React frontend and a Django backend with a Postgres SQL database, all of which deployed on Heroku using CircleCI integration.
+Eventually, we decided on a web app built with a React frontend and a Django backend with a PostgresSQL database, all of which deployed on Heroku using CircleCI integration.
 We decided this during a tutorial meeting where we discussed what technologies we were familiar with.
 A few team members were already familiar with React, so we used that for the frontend.
-Similarly for Django and Postgres SQL.
+Similarly for Django and PostgresSQL.
 Furthermore, when deciding how we were going to host our site, we were initially unsure if Heroku or AWS would be a better solution.
 We settled on Heroku because 1) it could do the basics that we needed it to do, AWS would be overkill, and 2) AWS is much more complex to work with and would cost us more development time for us to configure it.
 Overall, most of our tech stack decisions were based on what was the **easiest** for us to work with.
-This is a priority since we only have 2 months to develop our product and so we need to use our limited development time as efficently as possible - spending time learning new tech frameworks would not be efficent.
+This is a priority since we only have 2 months to develop our product and so we need to use our limited development time as efficiently as possible - spending time learning new tech frameworks would not be efficient.

 4.)
 When choosing our project, our team took the time to look through each partner proposal and collectively decide.
 We consider it a key highlight because it highlighted our decision-making process as a team.
 Each member constructed their own list of favorite proposals and their overall reason for choosing it.
 The reasons varied from interesting proposal to easy implementation.
 StopGap wasn't everyone's first choice but after our team meetings it became our collective choice.
 Through debates and discussions, we talked over our skill set and how it would fair in each proposal.
 Also, it was chosen because it was on the majority of our team's list and it was the most fitting option.
 Because of this process, our team is satisfied with our project and no one finds working on the project a bore.